ShaggyTech/nhtsa-api-wrapper/README.md

 console.log(Results);
 ```

+##### Via NHTSA class with configuration options

-See the [FetchConfig](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Fetch.html#FetchConfig) type for more information on how the Class can be configured.
+See the [FetchConfig](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Fetch.html#FetchConfig) type for more information on what can be passed to the [NHTSA class](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA-NHTSA.html).
+This includes configuration `options` for the Fetch API, such as Headers and credentials, which allow you fine control over the http request sent to the NHTSA API.

 Changing the `baseUrl` could be useful if you want to proxy/mirror the NHTSA endpoints through your own server, or if the NHTSA URL were to change in the future and you needed an immediate way to correct it.